 - Obtaining a service or benefit from a potential contractor that may influence your decision on a contract or tender application

-- Accepting a gift from a student and marking their assessment more favourably - if you are offered a gift by a student and feel that accepting that gift could affect your ability to assess the student objectively, you should not accept the gift.
+- Accepting a gift from a student and as a result marking their assessment more favourably - if you are offered a gift by a student and feel that accepting that gift could affect your ability to assess the student's work objectively, you should not accept the gift.
 Please read more about accepting gifts from students.

-For more information, please refer to the HR Handbook, the Behaviour and Conduct Policy and the Conflict of Interest Procedure and Disclosure Form.
+For more information including how to declare a conflict of interest, please refer to the HR Handbook, the Behaviour and Conduct Policy and the Conflict of Interest Procedure and Disclosure Form.

 - Undue Influence

 Undue influence is when someone, because of their status or position, seeks or is able to derive an outcome that is favourable to them by exerting pressure over you.
-That pressure is designed to get you to act against the university's best interests or your employment obligations, for example, to comply with university policies and procedures.
+That pressure is designed to get you to act in a way that is contrary to the University's best interests or your employment obligations, for example, to comply with University policies and procedures.

-- A well-known alumnus seeks to influence the naming of a building under terms that are inconsistent with the University’s policy.
+- A well-known alumnus seeks to influence the naming of a building under terms that are inconsistent with University policy.

-- An industry leader makes it clear to a researcher that funding will only continue if a research outcome that favours their business interests is discovered.
+- An industry leader makes it clear to a researcher that funding will only continue if a research outcome is discovered that favours the industry leader's own business interests.

-- A highly respected scholar you meet at an international conference offers to collaborate and then asks you to disregard international sanctions that strictly preclude such an arrangement.
+- A highly respected scholar you meet at an international conference offers to collaborate and then suggests you disregard international sanctions that strictly preclude such an arrangement.

-- Being asked to meet and do business at an unusual or inappropriate time or place
+- Being asked to meet and discuss business at an unusual or inappropriate time or place

-- Being asked to do business in secrecy
+- Being asked to discuss business in secrecy

-- Insistent demands that the 'deal' be finalised immediately
+- Insistent demands that an arrangement be finalised immediately

 - Over-stating (catastrophising) the consequences of delay